Raimonds Miglinieks

-Raimonds Miglinieks (born July 16, 1970 in Riga, Latvian Soviet Socialist Republic, USSR) is a retired Latvian professional basketball player and basketball coach.
+Raimonds Miglinieks (born 16 July 1970) is a Latvian former professional basketball player and coach.
 Standing at a height of 1.90 m (6'2 ") tall, he was a point guard with excellent court vision.

 College career

 Miglinieks played college basketball in the United States, at the University of California, Irvine, with the Anteaters.
-He led the NCAA Division I in assists per game in the 1995–96 season, with an average of 8.5 assists per game.
+He led the NCAA assists leader in the 1995–96 season, with an average of 8.5 assists per game.
 He was named the Big West Conference Player of the Year in 1996.

 Professional career

 Miglinieks played in the EuroLeague with Śląsk Wrocław and CSKA Moscow.
 He led the 2000–01 FIBA SuproLeague in assists, with an average of 7.0 per game.

 National team career

 Miglinieks was a regular member of the senior men's Latvian national basketball team.
 He was a part of the Latvian squad that finished in 8th place at the 2001 EuroBasket.